Skewed Perceptions: “Only State Universities Are Affordable”

 Finding “Cheaper” Private Schools

-The great news for college bound families who invest the time in educating themselves on how these formulas work, is that they can decide on which university to attend without it being purely a function of cost.
-University will evaluate each applicant’s need and available aid on a case by case basis, but having an understanding as to the availability of merit and need-based aid, endowments, work study programs, etc. can really change the landscape of possibilities for each college bound student.
+The great news for college-bound families who invest the time in educating themselves on how these formulas work is that they can decide on which university to attend without it being purely a function of cost.
+Universities will evaluate each applicant’s need and available aid on a case by case basis, but having an understanding of how the financial aid system works really changes the landscape of possibilities for each college-bound student.